Rebooting quarter-BPS operators in $\mathcal{N}=4$ Super Yang-Mills: Double trace correlators from higher-point Witten diagrams

 \subsection{Five-point function and the OPE}

 In this section we want to prove that the correlator $\langle \qBPS \hBPS\hBPS\hBPS\rangle$ is protected at lowest nontrivial order in the $1/N$ expansion.
+This is not surprising since this correlator is ``next-to-extremal'' but there is no available proof of it yet because the usual arguments only apply to the half-BPS case~\cite{Eden:2000gg, Erdmenger:1999pz, Baggio:2012rr}.
 In order to achieve that, we will look at the five-point function $\langle\hBPS\hBPS\hBPS\hBPS\hBPS\rangle$.
 The procedure will involve two steps: first we need to decompose the five-point function into tensor structures that correspond to the exchange of a given representation between the first two operators and secondly we need to take the OPE limit and extract the most singular piece.
 Since, in the interacting theory, $\qBPS$ is the lightest operator in the $(2,0,2)$ sector of the $\hBPS\times\hBPS$ OPE, the leading singularity as $x_1\to x_2$ is guaranteed to give us the correlator that we need.

 The five-point function was studied up to order $1/N^3$ in the supergravity limit in a recent paper~\cite{Goncalves:2019znr}.
 Let us report here their results for convenience.
 The free theory value at finite~$N$ reads \eqna{ &\langle \hBPS(x_1,y_1)\ldots \hBPS(x_5,y_5)\rangle\big|_{\mathrm{free}} \equiv \CG^{(5)}_{\mathrm{free}}(x_1,\ldots,x_5;y_1,\ldots,y_5)=\\ &\qquad= 2 \sqrt{\frac{2}{N^2-1}}\Bigg[ \sum_{\mathrm{perm}} \frac{\CA_{ijk,lm}}{x_{ij}^2x_{jk}^2x_{ki}^2(x_{lm}^2)^2} + \frac{2}{N^2-1} \sum_{\mathrm{perm}} \frac{\CA_{ijklm}}{x_{ij}^2x_{jk}^2x_{kl}^2x_{lm}^2x_{mi}^2} \Bigg]\,, }[] where we defined \eqn{ \CA_{ijk,lm} = \stry{ij}\lsp\stry{jk}\lsp\stry{ki}\lsp\stry{lm}^2\,,\qquad \CA_{ijklm} = \stry{ij}\lsp\stry{jk}\lsp\stry{kl}\lsp\stry{lm}\lsp\stry{mi}\,, }[] and the sums $\sum_{\mathrm{perm}}$ are over all inequivalent permutations of five elements, each counted once.
 The large $N$ result in the supergravity approximation (namely the 't Hooft coupling $\lambda$ being sent to infinity) instead is given by \eqn{ \langle \hBPS(x_1,y_1)\cdots \hBPS(x_5,y_5)\rangle\big|_{\mathrm{sugra}} = \CG^{(5)}_{\mathrm{free}}\big|_{1\over N} + \frac{1}{N^3}\CG^{(5)}_{\mathrm{sugra}}\,, }[] where $\CG^{(5)}_{\mathrm{sugra}}$ is given in an auxiliary file of~\cite{Goncalves:2019znr} and is a linear combination of the following $D$-functions \eqn{ \CG^{(5)}_{\mathrm{sugra}} \supset \big\{D_{11123}\,,\;D_{11233}\,,\;D_{11112}\,,\;D_{11222}\,,\;\mathrm{permutations}\big\}\,. }[eq:Dset5pf] The $D$-functions with $n$ labels represent an $n$-point contact Witten diagram or, in other words, the integral of $n$ bulk-to-boundary propagators \eqn{ D_{\Delta_1\cdots\Delta_n}(x_1,\ldots,x_n) = \int_0^\infty\frac{\di z}{z^5}\int_{\BBR^4}\di^4x\,\prod^n_{i=1}\left(\frac{z}{z^2+(\vec{x}-\vec{x}_i)^2}\right)^{\Delta_i}\,. }[eq:Ddef]